emma-sax4/emmasax4.info/_posts/2020-03-22-why-i-switched-from-travis-ci-to-circleci.md

             only: [ SOURCE_CODE_BRANCH ]
 ```

-Because I already had the job needed and defined, I simply added this little cron, and it works brilliantly.
+Because I already defined the job I needed, I simply added this little cron workflow, and it works brilliantly.
 And I know that my cron builds start exactly when I want them to because I get a nice Slack notification at exactly 05:30 UTC on the dot (my builds are fast now, remember?).
-I know when looking at the Slack notification whether it was a cron or not, because when a cron runs, there's no GitHub user in the message.
+I know when looking at the Slack notification whether it was a cron or not, because when a cron runs, there's no GitHub username in the message.
 And I can add as many or as few crons as I'd like.
 I simply add more `schedule`s to the `triggers` array in the yaml.
 And because my whole site "thinks" in UTC time (see more [here](/blog/posts/time-zones-utc-and-javascript-oh-my/)), it's easy to set the crons to whatever specific time I need to publish all of my blog posts automatically.

-### Adding a `config.yml` to the `master` branch
+### Adding a <header-code>config.yml</header-code> to the <header-code>master</header-code> branch

 In Travis CI, if there's no `.travis.yml` file, then Travis CI will ignore the commit and it won't run anything.
 This was useful on branches like the `master` branch, where there's no need to run a build on each commit.
 In CircleCI, if there's no `.circleci/config.yml` on a branch, it'll still try to run a build, and then break and say there's no config file.
 So, I manually added this `.circleci/config.yml` to my `master` branch, to completely ignore the branch on each commit:
 ```yaml